riatelab/bertin/README.md

 </details>

 #### Missing

 Sometimes, when making a map by proportional symbols for example, it can be interesting to display in white under the symbols, the countries with missing data.
-That's what this function is for.
+That's what the type *missing* is for.
 [Source](https://github.com/neocarto/bertin/blob/main/src/layer-missing.js).

 ~~~js
 plot({